Morning routine is the first line of defence against anxiety.

 This is of particular importance for those creatively inclined.
 Instead of waiting for inspiration to strike, you program your mind to create and produce with regularity, anxiety and accompanying issues notwithstanding.

 By creating and following a routine, you inoculate yourself against this.
 You learn to work around the negativity bias.
 By accomplishing tasks of importance, tasks that can help you grow, you infuse your brain with a sense of optimism.
-This helps keep things moving forward or at least keeps you from giving in to fear.
+This helps keep things moving forward and keeps you from giving in to fear.

 A carefully designed routine takes into account ALL your needs and for anyone suffering from mental health issues, spiritual healing comes highly recommended.